 Trees and Their Roots

 Trees are a great part of your backyard: however they are nothing but bad news for pools.
 Digging near them will reveal their roots, whose removal will kill the tree.
 In fact, installing a pool anywhere near a tree is a bad idea.
-Not only will the leaves or needles (and nuts, cones, and pollen) fall directly into the pool, but trees are also living things, with a constantly expanding roof system that could pierce the side of your pool.
+Leaves or needles (and nuts, cones, and pollen) will fall directly into the pool.
+Plus trees are also living things with a constantly expanding roof system that could pierce the side of your pool.
 Also, all that tree shade will lead to cooler water and high pool heating bills.